OpenZeppelin/openzeppelin-contracts-docs/README.md

 The deployment of the documentation website is automated with Travis CI.

-Every push to this repository triggers the `bump-docs` script using the latest release of `openzeppelin-solidity`.
-If there is a new release, the new docs source files are pushed to this repository and then the generated docs website is pushed to the `api` dir of the `openzeppelin` S3 bucket.
+Every push of a release tag to the `openzeppelin-solidity` repository will trigger the Travis job of this repository, through the Travis API.
+This job will run the `bump-docs` script using the name of the tag passed on the API request.
+The documentation source files will be pushed to this repository and then the generated docs website will be pushed to the `api` dir of the `openzeppelin` S3 bucket.

-A daily cron job triggers the same script if it has not been run during the day.